Livku2/Bypassing-Il2cpp-Thread-Checks/README.md

         //use klass for hooking here
     }

-    //you may also try calling you're own method, because as long as they are called within the il2cpp thread, the il2cpp functions will work if(doOnce){
+    //you may also try calling your own method, because as long as they are called within the il2cpp thread, the il2cpp functions will work if(doOnce){
       doOnce = true;
       MySetupMethod();